Osteoarthritis and Cartilage Lesions

 - Decreased range of motion

 - A locking or catching sensation in the joint

 These symptoms may improve with rest, but they will always return when you resume your normal activities.
 And, because osteoarthritis is a degenerative disease, the damage and symptoms often continue to worsen over time.

 If our physiatrists suspect a cartilage problem is causing your symptoms, we will perform a full physical examination in order to obtain a diagnosis.
 We will begin by collecting detailed information about your symptoms, including their duration, severity and what activities seem to worsen them.
 From there, we will move the affected limb to test its mobility and evaluate the area for tenderness.

 Frequently, we will order a state of the art 3T MRI to access cartilage and bone baseline status and to monitor following treatment and activity.

-Healing Bone and Cartilage
+Treating Bone and Cartilage

 Cartilage lacks blood flow limiting its ability to repair itself.
 Overtime the cartilage lesions may spread causing inflammatory proteins to circulate inside the joint and weaken the surrounding bone.
 This may result in progressive loss of range of motion, stability and function.

 Many patients are in the “grey zone” where their joint is not advanced or bad enough for a replacement surgery, but physical therapy alone is not strong enough.
 Some patients are not ideal candidates perhaps too young or have co-morbidities like obesity or diabetes for joint replacement or simply wish to avoid implant surgery.
 Oftentimes our goal is to naturally improve function and pain by reducing inflammation with a variety of injection options.